MeanBeanie/reimagined-succotash/README.md

 # War Sim
 ### A basic war sim made for a friend

+> "its risk but multiple troop types and you actually have to play out the battles"

 TODO
 - Make the Game
 - Multiple Troops